Himalayan snow at 23-year low, threatening 2 billion people

 Accelerated glacier melt

-The Intergovernmental Panel on Climate Change (IPCC) has warned that the Himalayas are warming faster than the global average.
-If current trends continue, two-thirds of the region’s glaciers may disappear by 2100.
+The Intergovernmental Panel on Climate Change (IPCC) warns that the Himalayas are warming faster than the global average.
+If trends continue, two-thirds of the region’s glaciers may vanish by 2100.

 -